Commodore PET: Education, business, and computer science

-The last in the series was the SP9000, known as the SuperPET or MicroMainframe.
+The last in the series was the SP9000, known as the SuperPET or MicroMainframe was released in 1981.
 This machine was designed at the University of Waterloo for teaching programming.
 In addition to the basic CBM 8000 hardware, the 9000 added a second CPU in the form of the Motorola 6809, more RAM and included a number of programming languages including a BASIC in ROM for the 6502 and a separate ANSI Minimal BASIC-compatible BASIC for the 6809, along with APL, COBOL, FORTRAN, Pascal and a 6809 assembler on floppies.
 It also included microEDITOR, a text editor for use in writing and maintaining programs for any of the 6809 languages.
 Also included was a terminal program which allowed the machine to be used as a "smart terminal" as well, so this single machine could replace many of the boxes currently in use at the university.
 Additionally this machine became a remote development environment where the user could later upload their creation to a mainframe after completing development and testing on the SuperPET.

 In 1982, Commodore retired the PET line with the intention of replacing it with the B-series machines; however, they were a marketplace flop and also very expensive to manufacture.
 Because Commodore still had a strong business software market in Europe, the 80xx series PET was revived during 1984 in a new molded plastic case with a swivel monitor and rounded shapes, colloquially referred to as the "Porsche PETs".
 Four models were offered, the 8032SK, 8096SK, and the new 8296 and 8296-D. The 8296 models had 128K of memory (96K on the expansion memory board) and the 8296-D had two internal half-height 8250 drives.
 In addition, the 8296 came bundled with an office suite on disk and the system ROMs included a menu program to launch each of its four applications.
 Early units contained leftover 8032/96 PCBs in order to get rid of remaining stock; after these were used up, Commodore equipped the machines with a new PCB that replaced the old triple-voltage 4116 DRAMs with more modern types.

 The 8296 had a completely redesigned motherboard and handled expansion RAM in a different fashion than the 8096.
 While on the 8096, the expansion RAM cannot be accessed at all without switching out the OS ROMs and video RAM, the 8296 has a setup closer to that of the Commodore 64 where writing to the memory locations with the OS ROMs accesses the RAM underneath, but reading from those locations will read back the ROMs instead.